pp4rs/foundations-installation-guide/docs/textEditor.md

 For this course, please install the following packages:

 *   autocomplete-R
-*   autocomplete-python (choose Jedi as your engine when asked)
 *   autoflow
 *   language-r
 *   linter
-*   linter-lintr
 *   tablr
 *   platformio-ide-terminal
 *   project-plus